deceasedvector/portfolio/docs/writing-samples/jaredpeeler-energyhub-writing-assignment.md

 ## Posting Loops

-Share your Loop with your friends or post it to your **Flicksy Stream**.
+Share your Loop with your friends or post it to your **Tumblr Stream**.

 ### Sharing a Loop with friends